 Cicero, the great Roman orator, became the core example for the Humanists...a turn back to the secular…a huge amount of classical Greek knowledge was now worked in…a new form of education, which the rich were adopting…

-- The Pontifex Maximus (which literally means “Greatest Pontiff”) was the high priest…the most important position in the ancient Roman religion…A distinctly religious office under the early Roman Republic, it gradually became politicized until, beginning with Emperor Augustus, it was subsumed into the Imperial office.
+The Pontifex Maximus (which literally means “Greatest Pontiff”) was the high priest…the most important position in the ancient Roman religion…under the early Roman Republic, it gradually became politicized until, beginning with Emperor Augustus, it was subsumed into the Imperial office.

 The presence and influence of gods and goddesses were integral parts of life in the Roman state.
 The people of Rome built temples to their gods and observed rituals and festivals to honor and celerate them.
 Any favorable or unfavorable circumstances in Roman life could be attributed to the mood of certain gods, so people would likewise make offerings to the gods in thanks, or in an attempt to appease their tempers.
-Unlike many monotheistic religious or spiritual traditions [focused on morality], the Romans gods…chief concern was being paid tribute through very specific rituals.
+Unlike many monotheistic religious or spiritual traditions [focused on morality], the Romans gods…chief concern was…tribute.

 The demotion of deities from overlords to servants matches the current state of affairs (that’s a pun) in most of American Christianity today.